GAA Statistics: The football championship’s power rankings

 1 Dublin

-Jim Gavin’s team are atop of the league rankings despite their no show this year, after winning the final last year and reaching the final the year before.
-They’ve won the last three Leinsters, and the last two All-Irelands.
+Jim Gavin’s team are atop of the league rankings despite their no show this year, after winning the final last summer and reaching the final the year before.
+They’ve won the last three Leinsters, the last two All-Irelands, they’re back in the Super 8s and eyeing a historic five in a row.
+Without doubt, the number one, on any list, regardless of the methodology.
 (May 2018 ranking: 1)

 2 Kerry

-The Kingdom are comfortably the second best league team, after winning the competition in 2017 and reaching this year’s final.
-They’re joint second in championship rankings too, but when teams are level we look back at the most recent season to see who goes first.
-Kerry are provincial champions and Tyrone are not.
+The Kingdom are comfortably the second best league team over the past three years, after winning the competition in 2017 and reaching this year’s final.
+They’re joint second best in the championship rankings too, but when teams are level the most recent season decides who goes top.
+Kerry are provincial champions – for seven years running – and Tyrone are not.
 (No change)

 3 Tyrone